JonBaum/BA-Thesis/README.txt

 srm-jba

-This is the LaTex documents of my Bachelor Thesis
+Those are the LaTex documents for my Bachelor Thesis